Textualize/textual/docs/guide/screens.md

 The `BSOD` class above defines a screen with a key binding and compose method.
 These should be familiar as they work in the same way as apps.

 The app class has a new `SCREENS` class variable.
-Textual uses this class variable to associated a name with screen object (the name is used to reference screens in the screen API).
+Textual uses this class variable to associate a name with screen object (the name is used to reference screens in the screen API).
 Also in the app is a key binding associated with the action `"push_screen('bsod')"`.
 The screen class has a similar action `"pop_screen"` bound to the ++escape++ key.
 We will cover these actions below.

 ## Named screens